 The former graving dock at the westernmost end of the Old River Channel has the highest concentrations of contaminants.
 To the north and the east lie the Olde River Yacht Club and the Channel Park Marina.

 Along the southern banks of the Old Channel, there is a privately-owned shipyard and a number of city-owned brownfields.
 An investigation through Ohio EPA’s Voluntary Action Program found that the sources of pollution in these brownfields are controlled and recontamination is not a concern.

 Contaminants:, PAHs, PCBs, Heavy Metals (arsenic, mercury, lead, and zinc)

 Method: Dredging and capping

 Partners: U. S. Environmental Protection Agency, Port of Cleveland, City of Cleveland, Ohio EPA

 Cost: $13 million

-Remedial action at the Cuyahoga River Old Channel is expected to begin in 2019 at the earliest.
-After the project, the Port of Cleveland will take on long-term monitoring and maintenance of the capped area
+Remedial action at the Cuyahoga River Old Channel could begin as early as 2019.
+If a remediation project develops, the nonfederal sponsor would take on long-term monitoring and maintenance of the capped area

 Updates will be provided as the project progresses.